ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 ## CSV

-With the PDF, ChordPro can optionally generate a CSV document that describes the content of the PDF outout.
+With the PDF, ChordPro can optionally generate a CSV document that describes the content of the PDF output.
 This can be used with some third-party tools when importing or viewing the PDF document.

 For details, see [Configuration for CSV output]({{< relref "chordpro-configuration-csv" >}}).